rwb/c200/README.md

 #### Final Exam Related Questions from Students

 * Is there a numeric cutoff for invoking the central limit theorem?
 My response: No, there is no particular cutoff point.
 The larger the sample size, the more a sampling distribution of means will approach normality (unless the variable's population distribution is normal in which case the sampling distribution of the means of that variable will also be normal).
+* Will we have to calculate both the test statistic and confidence interval to test single-sample hypotheses from a known population?
+My response: yes, both will be on the exam.
 * Will there be time for questions about the exam in class on Tuesday?
-Yes, the entire class on Tuesday will be devoted to review and Q&A.
+My response: yes, the entire class on Tuesday will be devoted to review and Q&A.